 This graduate student travel fund established by the generous gift from past president J. Artie Browning and his wife, Arra, is established specifically to assist graduate students majoring in the Doctor of Plant Medicine or the Doctor of Plant Health to attend and participate in a professional meeting or conference appropriate to their interests.
 This travel fund will allow students to participate in other professional society meetings, in addition to APS, such as the Entomological Society of America, the Crop Science Society of America, the Agronomy Society of America, Weed Science Society of America and others.
 Additionally, there is no restriction as to where the meeting or conference is held, domestically or international.

-Status: 2012 application process is has been EXTENDED.Deadline: Applications must be submitted, per instructions below, by April 5, 2013.Award Amount: Typically in the range of $500 - $600 Notification: Applicants will be notified by May 3, 2013 of the award results.
+Status: The 2014 application process is now OPENDeadline: Applications must be submitted, per instructions below, by April 4, 2014.Award Amount: $500 Notification: Applicants will be notified by May 2, 2014 of the award results.

 This APS Foundation travel award is limited to full-time graduate students in good standing enrolled in a program leading to the Doctor of Plant Medicine (DPM) or Doctor of Plant Health (DPH).
 The student must have completed one full year of studies and at least one internship prior to application.
 Award recipients will be selected on a competitive basis by an external committee.
 Travel grants will be awarded for the purpose of assisting students to attend and participate in a professional meeting or conference appropriate to their interest.
 There is no restriction as to where the meeting or conference takes place (i.e., U.S. or international).
 Students who have received another APS Foundation Travel Award are not eligible to apply for this award during the same calendar year in which they received the other award.
 Travel may be at any time within a 12-month period.
 Recipients will be selected competitively by an external committee, separate from the existing APS Foundation graduate student travel awards committee.